AIMLab-UBC/MIDL2020/README.md

 ### Patch extraction
 First of all, the `enum` in `utils/subtype_enum.py` should be defined.

-Afterwards, we extract the 1024 * 1024 patches and then downsampled to 512 * 512 and 256 * 256 using the `extract_patches.py`.
-This script not only extract patches, but also store the patches into a H5 file for easy data transfer and management.
-However, we use our own data annotation file so the annotation parse and check portion needs to changed for other dataset.
+Afterwards, we extract the 1024 * 1024 patches and then downsampled to 512 * 512 and 256 * 256 using the `extract_patches.py` script.
+This script not only extract patches but also store the patches into an H5 file for easy data transfer and management.
+However, we use our data annotation file so the annotation parse and check portion need to change for other datasets.

-We store the patches in the h5 files who has the format `class_name/slide_id/patch_locaton_x_y` and use `.txt` files to store the data entry ids.
+We store the patches in the h5 files who has the format `subtype_name/slide_id/patch_locaton_x_y` and use `.txt` files to store the data entry ids.

 ### Patch-level: train, validation and test

-The following bash script is used to invokve training, validation and test:
+The following bash script is used to invoke training, validation and test:
 ```
 #!/bin/bash
 chmod 775 ./patch_level.py